bibek365/bibek365.github.io/index.md

 where he focused on [quantifying crop water use](https://www.mdpi.com/2072-4292/13/9/1822) through satellite remote sensing.
 With the aim of disseminating his research findings, Bibek has presented at several international conferences and has authored [four publications](https://scholar.google.com/citations?user=k5Fv3cMAAAAJ&hl=en) to date.
-Through his research endeavors, Bibek aspires to develop sustainable approaches to address water quality issues in agricultural settings, ultimately striking a balance between improved water quality and agricultural productivity.</p>
+Through his research endeavors, Bibek aspires to develop sustainable approaches to address water quality issues in agricultural settings, ultimately striking a balance between improved water quality and agricultural productivity.